crodier/flatbuffers-grpc-java-example/README.md

 # Gradle + flatbuffers + grpc + spring boot

 ## Notes

+1. Open JDK 17:
+    ```shell
+            sudo apt install openjdk-17-jdk
+    ```
 1. Reasonable gradle install for Mint https://www.markaicode.com/gradle-installation-on-linux-mint-21/

-1. IntelliJ, change Gradle to be Java 17 https://stackoverflow.com/questions/72117858/incompatible-because-this-component-declares-a-component-compatible-with-java-11
+1. IntelliJ, change Gradle to be Java 17 (if need be) https://stackoverflow.com/questions/72117858/incompatible-because-this-component-declares-a-component-compatible-with-java-11

+2. The flatbuffers compiler needs to be a binary.
-2.  "flatc" in fb-lib/flatc, needs to be binary, and 23.3.3.
+"flatc" in "fb-lib/flatc", needs to be binary, and 23.3.3.
 If it is not, build flatc 23.3.3 and put it there.

 ## Build